The Barakat Trust has supported 700 projects over the past 35 years.

 - Volunteer/Internships – are you interested in gaining work experience or looking to enhance your CV?

-Please send your CV and a cover letter outlining your area of interest to: email@example.com
+If any of these appeal to you please send your CV and a cover letter outlining your area of interest to: firstname.lastname@example.org

 If you would like to make a BACS transfer please contact us quoting your name, address, email, country of citizenship, whether your donation is Zakat or Sadaqa Jaaria together with a reference.